aosabook/500lines/template-engine/chapter.md

 * Parse the template
 * Render the template to assemble the text result, which involves:
-  - Manage the dynamic context, the source of the data
+  - Managing the dynamic context, the source of the data
-  - Execute the logic elements
+  - Executing the logic elements
-  - Implement dot access and filter execution
+  - Implementing dot access and filter execution

-A key decision in the implementation is what will be passed from the parsing phase to the rendering phase.
+The question of what to pass from the parsing phase to the rendering phase is key.
 What does parsing produce that can be rendered?
-There are two main options here.
-We'll call them interpretation and compilation, using the terms loosely from other language implementations.
+There are two main options; we'll call them *interpretation* and *compilation*, using the terms loosely from other language implementations.

 In an interpretation model, parsing produces a data structure representing the structure of the template.
 The rendering phase walks that data structure,